hyperledger/fabric/docs/source/upgrade_to_one_point_one.rst

 It is not required, but it is recommended that the Kafka cluster be upgraded and kept up to date along with the rest of Fabric.
-Newer versions of Kafka support older protocol versions, so you may update Kafka before or after the result of Fabric.
+Newer versions of Kafka support older protocol versions, so you may upgrade Kafka before or after the result of Fabric.

 If your Kafka cluster is older than Kafka v0.11.0, this upgrade is especially recommended as it  hardens replication in order to better handle crash faults which can exhibit